 Which one should you buy?

 Choose the Body Comp if your priority is body composition and general wellness tracking, you want vascular-age and metabolic insights, and you would rather not spend flagship money.
-It covers what the vast majority of people actually use a smart scale for, and it does so at half the price of the Body Scan.
+It covers what the vast majority of people actually use a smart scale for, and it does so at less than half the price of the Body Scan.

 Choose the Body Scan if you specifically want segmental muscle and fat data, or if the on-scale 6-lead ECG and deeper cardiovascular screening genuinely matter to you.
 Those two capabilities are the entire reason it exists, and they are real.
 If you do not need them, you are paying a large premium for a handle you will rarely use.